GustavoJST/CLID/README.md

 ### CLID can: <!-- omit in toc -->
 - Download files and folders created/owned by you, or shared with you.
 - Upload files/folders.
-- Calculate Google Drive folder size.
+- Calculate a Google Drive folder size.
 - Export Google Workspace files to different formats when downloading.
 - Streamline the upload/download process by compressing/extracing folders when needed.
 - Handle duplicate files in your Google Drive or local system when uploading/downloading.